COVID-19 Related FAQs for Chiropodists/Podiatrists

-We will continue to add/amend to these questions and answers as matters change.
+We will continue to add to and amend these questions and answers as matters change.

 What about those of us that work in Family Health Teams or Hospitals?